 The most popular culinary herbs are also the easiest to grow from seed.
 Basil, chives, dill, marjoram, oregano, parsley, and sage can all be started in the greenhouse using the same methods used to start vegetable transplants.
-Herb buyers may be especially interested in organically grown herb plants, which require organic seed starting and potting mixes as well as organic fertilizers.
-Organic seed is increasingly available for herb varieties.
-Check the Johnny's catalog for organic seeds and seed-starting supplies.
+Herb buyers may be especially interested in organically grown herb plants, which require organic seed-starting and potting mixes as well as organic fertilizers.
+Organic seed is available for many herb varieties.

 The chart below shows germination requirements for the top culinary herbs that are typically grown from seed.